darkfeline/dantalian/doc/user.rst

 User Guide
 ==========

-This section of Dantalian's documentation is for end users.
+This guide is for end users and third-party developers (users looking for Dantalian's public API).

 The guide is split into several sections, listed below.